raguramsiva/Software-Design-Patterns-and-OOP-Project/phase0/progress_report.md

 basic entity and use case classes.

 **Raguram Sivabalan:**
-Created the `Transactions.TransactionSystem` class and other basic classes.
-Plans on creating a command prompt text file for administrator and write corresponding code in the `initialize` method in `Transactions.TransactionSystem`.
+Created the `transactions.TransactionSystem` class and other basic classes.
+Plans on creating a command prompt text file for administrator and write corresponding code in the `initialize` method in `transactions.TransactionSystem`.

 **Yong Tong Zhu:**
-Created the  `Users.Membership` class and `MembershipTest`.
-Plans on creating command prompt text files for customers with memberships and write corresponding code in the `initialize` method in `Transactions.TransactionSystem`.
+Created the  `uses.Membership` class and `MembershipTest`.
+Plans on creating command prompt text files for customers with memberships and write corresponding code in the `initialize` method in `transactions.TransactionSystem`.

 **Yipu Lu:**
 Designed the initial entity and use case classes.
 Plans on adding a database to obtain a large number of products for the store inventory.

 **Yiyang Du:**
 Designed the initial entity and use case classes.
-Plans on refactoring the `Transactions.TransactionSystem` class using helper methods and other classes.
+Plans on refactoring the `transactions.TransactionSystem` class using helper methods and other classes.

 **Shijia Ye:**
 Designed the initial entity and use case classes.
 Plans on adding code to add product categories to the store inventory (i.e. produce, frozen goods, etc.)